The Life Sciences Law Review: Mexico

 The Health Law specifies that the authorities in charge of medicines, devices and most other regulated products are: the President of Mexico, the General Health Board, the Ministry of Health2 and state governments (on state jurisdictional matters).

 The Ministry of Health has the broadest jurisdiction regarding these goods and activities.
-Moreover, the Health Law details the specific areas of competence for the diverse authorities in health matters, including the particular roles of the executive branch, the Health Board the state governments, etc.; other laws also establish particular competence for these authorities such as the Tobacco Law or the Federal Law on Metrology and Normalization.
+Moreover, the Health Law details the specific areas of competence for the diverse authorities in health matters, including the particular roles of the executive branch, the Health Board the state governments, etc.; other laws also establish particular competence for these authorities such as the Tobacco Law or the Federal Law on Quality Infrastructure.

-In addition to Congress' authority to enact laws, the executive branch has the authority to issue regulations that clarify or specify the content of existing laws, without extending beyond or contravening the law being interpreted.
+In addition to Congress' authority to enact laws, the executive branch has the authority to issue regulations that clarify or specify the content of existing laws, without extending beyond or contravening the law being interpreted, a situation that has taken on particular relevance because of the covid-19 pandemic.

 Among the most relevant regulations are the Health Law Regulations for Health-Related Goods (the Goods Regulations), the Health Law Regulations for Health Research (the Research Regulations) and the Regulations of the Health Law in Publicity Matters (the Publicity Regulations), etc.

 Products and services imported, marketed or rendered in Mexico are also subject to Mexican official standards (NOMs).
-These are administrative guidelines that establish technical specifications, characteristics, processes, operation requirements, etc. in Mexican territory.
+These are administrative guidelines that establish technical specifications, characteristics, processes, operation requirements, etc. in the Mexican territory.
 Before these are issued, the corresponding governmental entity, (e.g., COFEPRIS), prepares and issues draft guidelines that permit interested parties to participate in their creation or amendment.
+In some particular cases, it is also possible for the authorities to issue emergency NOMs, which have a limited time of validity.

 Other provisions can be issued by the authorities as internal guidelines, decrees or accords, which may or may not be published in the Federal Official Gazette.
+Again, these kind of provisions have taken on particular relevance during the covid-19 emergency because of the necessity to take immediate actions to control the pandemic, many of which have not been fully compliant with the applicable legal provisions and procedures.
 Finally, although the Mexican legal system is not common law based, precedents regarding the nature of health provisions have been decided by the Mexican courts.
-Many of which focus on the interpretation of health as a constitutional and human right and its prevalence upon other such rights and vice versa.
+Many of these focus on the interpretation of health as a constitutional and human right and its prevalence upon other such rights and vice versa.

 The regulatory regime

 In all cases, pharmaceuticals, devices and other products and services that have effects on human health are regulated at the federal level.
-These include, among others, research; food and beverages; human tissue and DNA; psychotropic and narcotics; toiletries and cosmetics; toxic substances; publicity; tobacco and alcoholic beverages; medical software and telemedicine; etc.
+These include, among others: research; food and beverages; human tissue and DNA; psychotropic and narcotics; toiletries and cosmetics; toxic substances; publicity; tobacco, vaping and alcoholic beverages; medical software and telemedicine; etc.

-In addition to the above, other regulated products include toxins, anti-toxins, vaccines, serums, parenteral preparations, blood products, microbial and fungal preparations, hormones, enzymes, etc.
+In addition, other regulated products include toxins, anti-toxins, vaccines, serums, parenteral preparations, blood products, microbial and fungal preparations, hormones, enzymes, etc.

 ii Non-clinical studies

 There is no specific restriction regarding the use of non-clinical studies.
 The party performing the non-clinical study is solely responsible for assuring good laboratory practices and that these studies do not represent a risk to human health.
-Under certain state legal provisions, including those regarding animal welfare, certain risks exist of interpretations that may lead to restrictions for these activities.
+Under certain state legal provisions, certain risks exist of interpretations that may lead to restrictions for these activities.

 iii Clinical trials